dpguthrie/cloudflare-example/docs/APPROACHES_COMPARISON.md

-# Braintrust SDK Approaches in Cloudflare Workers
+# Braintrust Approaches in Cloudflare Workers

-This document compares two ways to run experiments with the Braintrust SDK on Cloudflare Workers.
+This example repo demonstrates four ways to use Braintrust on Cloudflare Workers.

-## ✅ Both Approaches Work!
+## ✅ All Approaches Work in Production!

-We've tested **both approaches** and confirmed they work in Cloudflare Workers with the `nodejs_compat` flag:
+All approaches work in Cloudflare Workers with the `nodejs_compat` flag:

 1. **Eval()** - High-level declarative API
 2. **Logging SDK** - Lower-level imperative API (init + traced + log)
+3. **Direct API** - Pure REST API calls, no SDK
+4. **Tracing** - Real-time observability with tool calls

 ## Test Results